-Sexual violence knows no boundaries and is not discriminative of age, race, gender, sexual preference or social status.
+Sexual assault has no boundaries and does not discriminate by reason of age, race, gender, sexual preference or social status.

-Often survivors of sexual assault and rape fail to identify these as acts of violence.
-Failing to name them as violence often prevents survivors from seeking the help they need to overcome the trauma.
+We recognise that survivors of rape and sexual assault are often unable to identify these acts as violence which can deter them from seeking the help they need to overcome the trauma.

-It is a common myth that only women can be raped or sexually assaulted.
-This is not true.
-Men can just as easily become victims of sexual assault and we have created our facilities to allow us to work specifically to your needs as a male victim.
+It is a common myth that only females can be raped or sexually assaulted.
+This is untrue.
+Males can become victims of sexual assault too.

-If you feel or know that you have been forced into a sexual activity by someone, but are unsure about what to do, you can speak to us at the SARC or speak to an adult that you trust; perhaps a teacher, doctor, GUM practitioner, parent of a friend or family member.
+If you feel or know that you have been forced into a sexual activity by someone, but are unsure about what to do, you can speak to us at The Willow Centre or speak to an adult that you trust; perhaps a teacher, doctor, medical professional, parent of a friend or family member.